Lab 1: Entra ID Easy Button integration

 Note

 Since customers often have a mixture of authenticated and non-authenticated apps running on-prem and in the public cloud, this lab utilizes an Application hosted in Azure that doesn’t leverage APM for authentication.
-This application does leverage Azure AD and is meant simply to illustrate the user-experience with such a mixture of application types.
+This application does leverage Entra ID and is meant simply to illustrate the user-experience with such a mixture of application types.
 This wordpress application is already up and running in Azure Cloud at this address https://wordpress-apm-aad.azurewebsites.net/

 image008